 During this immediate several days there may be a focus on minimizing activity in order to achieve the best result.

 Not all surgeons will pack the nose but I believe it is if done properly essential to achieving the best immobilization and security after the operative procedure. the packing is removed within the first few days of surgery but the splint may remain on for 10 to 14 days depending upon the nature of the procedure.

 INTERNAL OR CLOSED-NO COLUMELLAR SCAR IS BEST

-In my opinion, an external or COLUMELLAR scar is absolutely unnecessary for both primary rhinoplasty or revision rhinoplasty – even if rib cartilage grafting is required.
+In my opinion, an external or COLUMELLAR scar is absolutely unnecessary for both primary rhinoplasty or revision rhinoplasty – even if we require rib cartilage grafting.

-There are significant disadvantages with the open rhinoplasty that prevent my opinion the most elegant nasal result.
-It’s my personal opinion that open rhinoplasty should be avoided unless there are such extreme circumstances present that require it.
+There are significant disadvantages with the open rhinoplasty that prevent in my opinion the most elegant nasal result.
+It’s my personal opinion that you should avoid open rhinoplasty unless there are such extreme circumstances present that require it.

 Be sure you evaluate the gallery completely before you decide who your rhinoplasty surgeon will be.

 SPLINT REMOVAL DRAMA